 News and articles by GeoBoxers

 We publish news and articles on a regular basis, that you can find in our News section.
 A few are highlighted here:

 “Minecraft is a game about breaking and placing blocks.
 At first, people built structures to protect against nocturnal monsters, but as the game grew, players worked together to create wonderful, imaginative things.”
 This is how Mojang, the creators of Minecraft introduce the game, https://minecraft.net/.

-Minecraft was first introduced in 2010 and since then it has gathered over 100 million registered users worldwide on different platforms.
+Minecraft was first introduced in 2010.
+Since then it has gathered over 100 million registered users worldwide on different platforms.
 So far over 22 million people bought the PC and Mac versions of the game.

-As a player in Minecraft, you can choose to play alone or online with other users.
-You can play in survival mode, where you need to fight monsters, or you can play in creative mode, where you can build and move around without creepers and monsters.
+You can choose to play alone or online with other users in Minecraft.
+You can play in survival mode, where you need to fight monsters.
+Or you can play in creative mode, where you can build and move around without creepers and monsters.
 It is necessary to buy a license to use Minecraft.